mfischer67/mfischer67.github.io/project2.md

 ## Methodology

-I used this source for installing WordPress: https://www.hostinger.com/tutorials/run-docker-wordpress
+I used this source for installing WordPress: https://www.hostinger.com/tutorials/run-docker-wordpress I used this source to look up IP address: https://www.linuxtrainingacademy.com/determine-public-ip-address-command-line-curl/

 We installed docker and docker compose in class via the Powerpoint Slides